petiakovacs/Backpacking_Data_Pipeline/README.md

 1. Install Python.
 2. Set up a virtual environment.
 3. Install the dependencies listed in the `requirements.txt` file using the command `pip install -r requirements.txt`.
+4. Run manually the python code `check_and_create_folders.py` from the `src` fodler to ensure that all necessary folders are created in the project.

+### check_and_create_folders.py

+This function checks for the existence of necessary folders as specified in a configuration file, and creates them if they do not exist.
+This is useful when a project is pulled from a git repository and the necessary folders are not included in the repository, but are required for the successful execution of the project.

 ## Conclusion